Option nationale: History

-It was founded in 2011 by Jean-Martin Aussant, a member of the National Assembly (MNA) who had quit the Parti Québécois (PQ) earlier that year after being elected in 2008.
+It was founded in 2011 by Jean-Martin Aussant, an independent member of the National Assembly (MNA) who had quit the Parti Québécois (PQ) earlier that year after being elected in 2008.

 The party had planned to use the name "Option Québec", as a nod to René Lévesque's 1968 manifesto An Option for Quebec, but it was already taken by another group.

 In August 2011, before the party was founded, Aussant was courted by the Parti Indépendantiste, with leader Eric Tremblay hoping to have his first member of the National Assembly.
 Aussant refused however, saying he disagreed with the party's position on reducing immigration, and with the view of the party that the 1995 referendum was lost because of "anglophone and ethnic votes".
 Aussant insists that economic fears propagated by federalists were responsible for the referendum defeat.

-Shortly after the creation of Option nationale, Lisette Lapointe, wife of former Quebec Premier Jacques Parizeau, acquired a membership card from the party, but decided to continue sitting as an independent until the end of her term, and did not run for reelection in the 2012 provincial election.
+Shortly after the creation of Option Nationale, Lisette Lapointe, wife of former Quebec Premier Jacques Parizeau, acquired a membership card from the party, but decided to continue sitting as an independent MNA until the end of her term, and did not run for reelection in the 2012 provincial election.

 During the campaign of the 2012 general election, columnist Dan Delmar of the National Post commented:

-On June 19, 2013, Jean-Martin Aussant resigned as leader of Option nationale, and Nathaly Dufour became interim leader.
-On October 26, 2013, Sol Zanetti became the new leader of Option nationale.
+On June 19, 2013, Aussant resigned as leader of Option Nationale, and Nathaly Dufour became interim leader.
+On October 26, 2013, Sol Zanetti became the new leader of the party.

-It merged with Québec solidaire on January 1, 2018 to become a collective within the party.
+Option Nationale merged with Québec Solidaire on January 1, 2018 to become a collective within the party.